ComputerMentorsGroup/MTA-HTML5/lesson 6/README.md

 ### Instructions
 1. Open Notepad, or your favorite text editor.
 2. Save the file as greetings.html
+3. Open a second Notepad Window
+4. Save the second window as style.css
-3. Using the example below, reproduce the webpage with your own content to create a greeting card for any occasion of your choice.
+5. Using the example below, reproduce the webpage with your own content to create a greeting card for any occasion of your choice.

 **Need an idea?
 Pick from these prompts:**
 * Birthday Card